Health Check

 Custom health check notifications

 Health check notifications can be scheduled to run periodically and notify you of the results.
 Included with Umbraco is a notification method to deliver the results via email.
 In a similar manner to how it's possible to create your own health checks, you can also create custom notification methods to send the message summarising the status of the health checks via other means.
-Again, for further details on implementing this please refer to the existing notification methods within the core code base.
+Again, for further details on implementing this, please refer the existing notification methods within the core code base.

 Each notification method needs to implement the core interface IHealthCheckNotificationMethod